improvisec/recursive-ir-tools-release/docs/source/Installation.rst

-**Unified Audit Log Fetcher and Parser**
+**Unified Audit Log Processor and Investigator**

-To use ual_fetcher and ual_parser, the following must be performed.
+To use UAL Processor and UAL Investigator, the following must be performed.
 On a Windows 10 (or newer) machine:

 1. Download and extract the `latest <https://updates.recursive.improvisec.com/downloads/latest>`_ package from https://updates.recursive.improvisec.com/downloads.
    The full version can be downloaded from this `link <https://updates.recursive.improvisec.com/downloads/full/latest>`_ but requires a `validated <https://updates.recursive.improvisec.com/license/register>`_ email address to get the license needed.